Philippines national futsal team

-The Philippines national futsal team represents the Philippines in various international futsal competitions under the Philippine Football Federation and is affiliated with the Asian Football Confederation.
+The Philippines national futsal team represented the Philippines in various international futsal competitions under the Philippine Football Federation and is affiliated with the Asian Football Confederation.
+It is currently an inactive team.

 History

 An informal form of futsal was being played in the Philippines as early as the 1960s to the 1980s, usually as part of a cross training for footballers during rainy weather.
 It was only in the late 1990s, that official futsal international tournaments were held and during this time the Philippine national team is already playing international friendlies under coaches Noel Casilao and Hans Smit.

+By 2020, there is no active men's national team.
+The Philippine Football Federation (PFF) brought in Victor Hermans as technical director of futsal to develop youth futsal with a later goal to develop "a more potent national team at the senior level."
+The 2024–2025 report by the PFF released in January 2026, pledged the formation of a men's national team.

 Competition records

 Players and staff of the national team that competed at the 2016 AFC Futsal Championship qualifiers in Bangkok along with Philippine ambassador to Thailand, Mary Jo A. Bernardo-Aragon.